Madeleine Woodworth

 Jon has been a member of Grace since 1982, and has served as a deacon at Grace since 2004.
 His main work at Grace is to encourage and enable the people of Grace to help those in need, whether inside the parish, or in our neighborhoods, our region, our nation, or the world.

 Deacon Jon serves as a volunteer in the church.
-Outside the church, he was a Senior Software Developer at the Railroad Retirement Board in Chicago.
+Outside the church, he retired in 2021 from being a Senior Software Developer at the Railroad Retirement Board in Chicago.
 (If you're having trouble falling asleep, ask him to explain the intricacies of unemployment benefits for railroad workers.)
 He worked there for over 30 years, and occupied cubicles within a 50 foot radius on the same floor after 1988.

 Jon is married to Marion.
 They have two adult children, Martha and Peter, who both live in the Chicago area.